Premedical/Pre-Health Studies Requirements

 Premedical Studies/Pre-Health Requirements

-The Medical School Admission Requirements and the requirements for other health professions are very similar.
-The requirements described below are for medical school, but with exception of a course or two the requirements will be very similar for all other health professional schools.
-As the course requirements are extensive they will have a significant impact on your academic schedule beginning your first year.
-The premedical course requirements dictated by most medical schools are:
+The admission requirements for medical school and other health professions overlap significantly.
+The requirements described below are for medical school, but with the exception of a course or two the requirements will be very similar for all other health professions.
+The course requirements dictated by most medical schools are:

 - CHE 111/152 (1 year general chemistry with lab)